comen-io/comen-io/README.md

 ## 📫 Contact Us
 For all collaborations, including support for development grant applications or introductions to potential clients or talent, please reach out to our Tokyo headquarters.

-## 😄 Our Philosophy
-The spirit of "We" — combining individual strengths, growing together, and succeeding together.

 ## ⚡ Our Story
 COMEN was born in the heart of Tokyo from a passion to deliver technical prowess and expertise cultivated over years to a broader audience.
 We unite the "can-do" spirit of each individual to create the future together with our clients.